exakat/exakat-docs/Definitions.rst

         The phase of execution, which prepare the results from the graph database to the data storage for reports.

 + `I`
+    `Initialisation`
+        Set up of a data space by giving it a preset value.

+    `Inventory`
+        The collections of all the different values of a specific type of data, observed or measured.
+For example, variable names, functioncall frequency, or methods's length.

     `Issue`
         The result of an analysis, when an analysis is applied to a code.